jonbitzen/freecad-workbench-template/README.md

 ]
 }
 ```
+#### Generating FreeCAD stubs

+Some of the FreeCAD work benches are provided by native libraries, and require stub files to enable code assistance.

+To generate the stubs:

+- checkout the repository freecad-stubs, `git clone https://github.com/ostr00000/freecad-stubs`, and change to the latest available tagged version:
+  - note that for FreeCAD 1.0, you should use commit `d57fd4a` as it contains fixes that allow it to parse FreeCAD 1.0 sources
+- checkout the FreeCAD source, `git clone https://github.com/FreeCAD/FreeCAD.git` from inside the `freecad-stubs` repo folder
+- enter the FreeCAD source checkout, and change to the desired branch
+- edit the file `lib/freecad_stub_gen/config.py`, and change the variable `TARGET_DIR` from `freecad_stubs` to some other name.
+This is where your stub files will be generated underneath the `freecad-stubs` repo folder
+  - it is important to perform this step to avoid folder name collision, as the `freecad-stubs` repo already contains a generated stub folder
+- in your terminal, set the PYTHONPATH variable to `PYTHONPATH="freecad-stubs/lib"`.
+Note this step is not in the upstream instructions for `freecad-stubs` but is necessary to avoid module import errors when generating stubs
+- go the the `freecad-stubs` *parent* directory, and run the command `python3 freecad-stubs/lib/freecad_stub_gen/__main__.py`
+- after generating the stubs, copy it to a sub-folder called `stubs` underneath your exploded AppImage FreeCAD installation; then provide the new stub directory (e.g., `/opt/FreeCAD/stubs`) as the `FREECAD_STUB_PATH` variable noted above

+#### Setting the FreeCAD Python Extra Paths

   - in `python.analysis.extraPaths`, fill in the entire python path set from the FreeCAD python console.
 You can obtain this by starting FreeCAD, going to the python console, and entering the following:
 ```
 import sys